How To Start A Compost Bin Or Pile In Your Backyard – Everything You Need To Know

 Choose a Location

-The best place for a backyard compost area is somewhere you are going to use it, but slightly out of the main area since the composts can smell a bit.
+The best place for a backyard compost area is somewhere you are going to use it, but slightly out of the main area since the compost can smell a bit.
 A garden location is useful since most of us use compost for our veggie or flower planting.
 Since you’ll need to add water in dry, hot periods, make sure the location is within reach of the hose, but don’t pick a spot with standing water.

 Plastic compost bin sits in garden